zahralakdawala/zahralakdawala.github.io/index.md

 ## Projects
-I implement math into practice together with industry partners.
-Methodologically, my research areas focus on modeling, simulation and optimization.
+I implement math into practice together with industry and research partners.
+Methodologically, my research areas focus on modeling, simulation, machine learning and optimization and sets its path for digital twin frameworks.
 Integral parts of the projects are consulting and implementation, support in the application of high-performance computing and providing tailor-made software solutions.
 I develop simulation software along with using existing ones, often in cooperation with leading software companies.
 Nowadays, companies of all sizes use simulations on regular bases which gives them benefit in terms of product innovation and quality assurance.
 My clients and users are mainly in the automotive, textile, finance and environmental enginnering.
+Some samples of my work can be found here: [Digital and Numerical Math Factory](/math_factory.md)

 ## Press
 [DAWN news: Remembering Maryam Mirzakhani](https://www.dawn.com/authors/6948/zahra-lakdawala)<br />